JesseTimonen/KristalFramework/README.md

 ## Database requirements

 * PDO PHP extension

-* MySQL 5.6+
+## Server

+* Ideally Apache or litespeed server with .htaccess support

 ## Installing

-1. Upload the files (which are inside KristalFramework folder) to a server or developement environment.
+1. Upload the files (which are inside KristalFramework folder) to a server or local development environment.
-2. Run composer install to install dependencies from app/composer.json file.
+2. Run 'composer install --prefer-dist --optimize-autoloader' to install dependencies from app/composer.json file.

 After completing these steps you should now be able to access the built-in demo page by going to your server's URL.